 I hear him huff and he starts paddling with me.
-Each stroke he is pushing us towards Massey and Victor.
+With each stroke, he is pushing us toward Massey and Victor.
 Trying everything to get closer to them.
 As soon as we are at a good spot we crack the sticks and so does everyone else.
 Between the music coming from the beach, the moonlight, stars, and glow stick it’s a good evening.
 It’s nights like tonight that give me escape from working and visiting my mom at the assisted living facility.
 Suddenly I am brought out of my tranquil thoughts by douche 1 and douche 2.

 “Take your paws off her dog,” Lawson screams.

 “What is your deal?
 I was helping her with her necklace.
 It got caught up in her hair,” Victor responds.

 “Don’t touch her!”
 Lawson continues.